 To protect your health, safety, and legal rights, you should seek professional medical attention as soon as possible after a crash in West Palm Beach or Miami.
 To be clear, your medical treatment does not need to be finished within two weeks.
 Quite the contrary, you can and should continue to seek medical care as long as needed.

 The 14-day-rule for PIP insurance claims simply requires you to make initial contact with a medical professional within the first two weeks of a crash.
 If you have run into problems with your insurance company, our Florida car accident injury attorneys can offer guidance and support.
 You may still have legal options available even if 14 days have already gone by since the date of your crash.

 Call Our West Palm Beach Auto Accident Lawyer for Immediate Help

 At Pike & Lustig, LLP, our West Palm Beach auto accident attorneys are experienced representatives for victims.
 If you have any questions about the 14-day rule or PIP claims in general, we are more than ready to assist you.
 Call us now for a no cost, no obligation review of your case.
-From our legal offices in West Palm Beach and Miami, we represent injured victims all around Florida, including in Miami-Dade County, Broward County, and Palm Beach County.
+From our legal offices in West Palm Beach, Wellington and Miami, we represent injured victims all around Florida, including in Miami-Dade County, Broward County, and Palm Beach County.